dddpt/dddpt.github.io/README.md

-# tartakower.github.io
+# dddpt.github.io
-Welcom to my personal page ;-)
+Well, this is my personal presentation page... feel free to copy ;-)